soundpress/RulesOfNYC/docs/c03/index.rst

       C. April 15 if the last digit of the license number of the sidewalk café ends in an odd number that is not evenly divisible by three;

-   2. The grant during the same calendar year of a license to operate an unenclosed sidewalk café license as the year in which the revocable consent to operate such unenclosed sidewalk café is granted shall be for a term that expires on the same date on which such revocable consent expires in accordance with paragraph 1 of this subdivision.
+   2. The grant during the same calendar year of a license to operate an unenclosed sidewalk café license as the year in which the revocable consent to operate such unenclosed sidewalk cafe is granted shall be for a term that expires on the same date on which such revocable consent expires in accordance with paragraph 1 of this subdivision.

    3. The licenses that are renewed thereafter shall be for two year terms that expire on the day and month in the second calendar year of such term as specified in paragraph 1 of this subdivision.

    4. Revocable consents that are renewed thereafter will be for two consecutive license periods and shall be concurrent with license periods that expire on the day and month in the last year of the second license period of such term as specified in paragraph 1 of this subdivision.

-(e) After the effective date of this subdivision, the expiration dates for revocable consents and licenses to operate an enclosed sidewalk café shall be as follows:
+(e) After the effective date of this subdivision, the expiration dates for revocable consents and licenses to operate an enclosed sidewalk cafe shall be as follows:

    1. The grant of a revocable consent to operate an enclosed sidewalk café shall be for one license period and will be concurrent with such license period that expires in the second calendar year following the calendar year in which such consent and license are granted, and such term shall expire on the day and month in such second calendar year as specified below: